Bible Research

 Psalms

-Beat Weber, well known for his own work on the Psalms, has recently uploaded the 66th update (Mar.
-2022) of his bibliography of studies on the Psalms and the Psalter that have been published since 1990, "BiblioPss1990ff".
-Now a 284-page document in pdf-format, it can be viewed and freely downloaded here.
+Beat Weber, well known for his own work on the Psalms, has put online a rich bibliography of studies on the Psalms and the Psalter that have been published since 1990, "BiblioPss1990ff".
+Frequently updated, the bibliography in pdf-format can be viewed and freely downloaded here.

 Sirach

-a) An eleven-page annotated bibliography on Ben Sira, dated 2016, has been published by Jeremy Corley in pdf-format.
+a) A thirteen-page annotated bibliography on Ben Sira, dated 2024, has been published by Jeremy Corley in pdf-format.

 b) A large collection of older titles by Franz Böhmisch can be accessed here.